Lean LaunchPad Educators Programme

 We have seen a movement from static planning to dynamic experimentation that takes advantage of today’s faster pace of innovation and adaption.
 Business model innovation, customer centric business design, customer discovery, and minimum viable product experimentation have taken their place alongside technological innovation in the entrepreneur’s toolkit.
 The Lean LaunchPad entrepreneurship education curriculum provides an effective integrated approach that adapts these critical processes into an exciting learning journey for students and faculty alike, while helping extend the classroom into the business community and entrepreneurship ecosystem.
 Adopted by the National Science Foundation in the United States, and hundreds of universities world-wide, the curriculum has emerged as the new standard of excellence in experiential entrepreneurship education.

-Led by Jerry Engel of U.C.Berkeley, a co-creator of the curriculum with Steve Blank, and the National Faculty Director of the National Science Foundation’s I-Corps program in the USA, which deploys the Lean LaunchPad method -- this programme will challenge you to rethink your approach to teaching technology commercialisation, innovation and entrepreneurship.
+Led by Jerry Engel of U.C.Berkeley, a co-creator of the curriculum with Steve Blank, and the National Faculty Director of the National Science Foundation’s I-Corps programme in the USA, which deploys the Lean LaunchPad method -- this programme will challenge you to rethink your approach to teaching technology commercialisation, innovation and entrepreneurship.
 The Lean LaunchPad emphasises planning before the plan and searching for a business model before execution.
 It leverages and compliments the emerging financing models for new ventures.

 Who should attend